nikodunk/roomsolar/content/faq.md

 #### 2) Will this system save me a money?

 What's the payback period for our solar battery system?
 Will it save me money?
+Let's calculate:

 ##### Compared to a gas generator: